Youssouf Hadji

-Youssouf Hadji (يوسف حجي; born 25 February 1980) is a Moroccan former professional footballer who played as an attacking midfielder.
+Youssouf Hadji (also spelled Youssef Hadji, يوسف حجي, ⵢⵓⵙⴼ ⵃⴰⵊⵊⵉ; born 25 February 1980) is a Moroccan former professional footballer who played as an attacking midfielder.
 He notably had three spells for French side AS Nancy, also serving as the team captain, making 378 appearances and scoring 95 goals for the club.
 At international level, he represented the Morocco national team earning 64 caps and scoring 16 goals.

 He is the younger brother of former Moroccan star Mustapha Hadji and the uncle of striker Samir Hadji.
 In May 2016, he won the 2015–16 Ligue 2 with AS Nancy.

+He currently serves as a member of the technical staff of the Moroccan national football team, and second assistant to coach Mohamed Ouahbi.

 Career

 Nancy

 Hadji started his career at AS Nancy in Ligue 1 under the guidance of László Bölöni.
 Nancy were relegated to Ligue 2 in 2000, but Hadji remained loyal and played on for another three seasons.

 Bastia and Rennes

 In 2003, Hadji moved to Corsica to play for SC Bastia in Ligue 1.
 After his old team were relegated at the end of his second season there, he reunited with Bölöni at Rennes.
 In Brittany, he was not a regular starter but contributed largely to their season with 3 goals and 3 assists.